Alma Campus raises $1 million for a college social network with an academic bent

 “When we launched, we actually sent out a LinkedIn post saying we were [live] at Stanford, and we were contacted by representatives of students at 15 universities, saying ‘you know we really also need a platform like this,’ and this was our validation that we’re really building a platform that students need,” Ramaswamy told VentureBeat.

 Ramaswamy was a member of Norwest’s Scout Program at Stanford University, in which Stanford students connect the venture firm to student entrepreneurs, which is how Alma Campus secured Norwest as a lead investor.
 Alma Campus also received funding from Lightspeed Venture Partners after being selected to be a part of their summer fellowship this year.
-The startup was then connected to Mayer, who was once a teaching assistant in Stanford’s computer science department, through Norwest Ventures Partners’ Partner Parker Barrile.
+The startup was then connected to Mayer, who was once a teaching assistant in Stanford’s computer science department, through Norwest Venture Partners’ Partner Parker Barrile.

 “Students have a unique campus identity that’s never been represented digitally — dorms, majors, classes, projects and all the social connections built around those.
 Akshay and Chetan saw the opportunity to bring campus identity to life with Alma,” Barrile said in an email to VentureBeat.